circleci/circleci-docs/jekyll/_cci2/oom.md

 ### `JAVA_TOOL_OPTIONS`

-This Java environment variable is [a safe choice](https://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html#tooloptions) for setting Java memory limits.
+This environment variable is [a safe choice](https://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html#tooloptions) for setting Java memory limits.
 `JAVA_TOOL_OPTIONS` can be read by all Java virtual machines, and you can easily override it